Variational Adaptive Gaussian Decomposition: Scalable Quadrature-Free Time-Sliced Thawed Gaussian Dynamics: Conclusion

 VAGD provides a variationally optimal decomposition of a given wave function in terms of GWPs.
 Its main advantage is that the effective ``basis'' is optimized specifically for the wave function under consideration through an autoencoder–decoder architecture.
-In combination with time-sliced TGA (VAGD–TGA), the method has been tested on the Morse potential and on one- and two-dimensional tunneling problems.
+This decomposition scheme can be utilized in a variety of time-sliced architectures built on semiclassical or quantum schemes.
+Most prominently, one can think of combinations with time-sliced versions of Herman-Kluk semiclassical~\cite{burantRealTimePath2002}, or thawed Gaussian approximation~\cite{kongTimeSlicedThawedGaussian2016} or even with Rothe's method of propagation~\cite{rotheZweidimensionaleParabolischeRandwertaufgaben1930, schraderTimeEvolutionOptimization2024, schraderMultidimensionalQuantumDynamics2025}.
+In the present work, we demonstrate the combination with time-sliced thawed Gaussian dynamics (VAGD–TG).
+The method has been tested on the Morse potential and on one- and two-dimensional tunneling problems.
 Dimensional scaling was further examined using independent Morse oscillators up to four dimensions, where the computational cost was found to grow only mildly with dimensionality.
 Our results suggest a polynomial scaling behavior, although the precise performance can not yet be commented on from the numerical explorations.
+In fact, the scaling is dependent on the correlation between the dimensions and the overall anharmonicity of the system under study.
 Nevertheless, VAGD promises a substantial improvement over the exponential scaling typically encountered in conventional approaches.
+Additionally, it provides a systematic route to converging to the fully quantum result, giving us an observable-specific handle on accuracy.
+One can decide upon the trade-off of increasing the number of trajectories to increase the accuracy for the specific problem at hand.

 Particularly encouraging is the performance observed in tunneling problems.
-In the one-dimensional case, the tunneling dynamics becomes visible with as few as 10 trajectories, while quantum accuracy is achieved with only 14 trajectories --- representing an improvement of roughly two orders of magnitude compared with the $\sim 10^3$ trajectories required by TSTG.
-In two-dimensional tunneling, similarly accurate results are obtained with approximately 500--600 trajectories, whereas TSTG required millions.
-VAGD-TGA is extremely effective in these tunneling scenarios, where the wave function acquires interference-driven non-trivial spatial structure which cannot be captured by a single Gaussian.
+In the one-dimensional case, the tunneling dynamics becomes visible with as few as 10 trajectories, while quantum accuracy is achieved with only 14 trajectories, representing an improvement of roughly two orders of magnitude compared with the $\sim 10^3$ trajectories required by TSTG.
+In two-dimensional tunneling, similarly accurate results are obtained with approximately 300 trajectories, whereas TSTG required millions.
+VAGD-TG is extremely effective in these tunneling scenarios, where the wave function acquires interference-driven non-trivial spatial structure which cannot be captured by a single Gaussian.
 The adaptive multi-Gaussian representation that VAGD provides thus yields an optimally adequate representation of the complexity.